 Maximizing Mature Resources and Creating New Opportunities

 We are a major producer of crude oil and natural gas on the Gulf of Mexico shelf and in the deepwater Gulf of Mexico.
-Our projects include the Blind Faith and Tahiti deepwater developments.
-The ongoing $7.5 billion Jack/St. Malo project and $5.1 billion Big Foot project are expected to begin production in late 2014 and in 2015, respectively.
-In 2013, Chevron announced a deepwater discovery at the Coronado prospect in Walker Ridge.
+Our projects include the Blind Faith, Tahiti, Jack/St. Malo and Big Foot deepwater developments.
+The Jack/St. Malo project began production in December 2014.
+Plans call for the Big Foot development to come on line in late 2015.
+And we made significant deepwater discoveries in 2014 at the Anchor and Guadalupe prospects.

-In 2013, Chevron again ranked No. 1 in net oil-equivalent production in California, primarily from the San Joaquin Valley.
+In 2014, Chevron again ranked No. 1 in net oil-equivalent production in California, primarily from the San Joaquin Valley.
 Our extensive thermal recovery operations have revolutionized the production of heavy oil from these century-old central California fields.
-We also are one of the largest hydrocarbon producers in the Permian Basin of West Texas.
+We also are the largest net acreage leaseholder in the Permian Basin of West Texas.

-In Canada, most of our crude oil production comes from the Hibernia Field offshore Newfoundland and Labrador, and we are a partner in the Athabasca Oil Sands Expansion Project, which produces bitumen—hydrocarbons mixed with asphalts and tars—from oil sands.
+In Canada, most of our crude oil production comes from the Hibernia Field, offshore Newfoundland and Labrador.
+We are a partner in the Athabasca Oil Sands Expansion Project, which produces bitumen—hydrocarbons mixed with asphalts and tars—from oil sands.
 We also are evaluating and developing a range of unconventional resource options, such as shale gas development in western Canada.
-In 2013, we acquired additional acreage in the Duvernay Shale in Alberta and have had exploration success.
-We continue to pursue development opportunities offshore eastern Canada and have interests in Canada’s western Arctic.
+In 2014, we announced a joint venture for the Duvernay Shale in Alberta and have had exploration success.
+We continue to pursue development opportunities offshore eastern Canada and have interests in the western Canadian Arctic.
 The Chevron Arctic Center in Calgary, Alberta, is home base for experts on safe and environmentally sound exploration and resource development in the challenging Arctic environment.

-Chevron is the only large international energy company with a continuous upstream presence in the Kingdom of Saudi Arabia.
+Chevron is the only large international energy company with a continuous upstream presence in Saudi Arabia.
 Our partnership spans more than 70 years.
 On behalf of the kingdom, we conduct exploration and production activities in the Partitioned Zone between Saudi Arabia and Kuwait.
-In 2013, at our Large-Scale Steamflood Pilot Project at the Wafra Field, we successfully recovered heavy oil using a conventional continuous steam injection concept.
+The Large Scale Steamflood Pilot Project at Wafra Field, which involves steamflooding in the First Eocene carbonate reservoir, continued in 2014.
+Development planning also continues on the Wafra Steamflood Stage 1 Project, a full-field steamflood application in the First Eocene carbonate reservoir, with front-end engineering and design expected to commence in the third quarter of 2015.

 In Europe, Chevron has a variety of producing operations and exploration interests in the western region of the Shetland Basin, the Norwegian Barents Sea and the U.K. North Sea.
 Chevron operations in the North Sea have a track record of technological innovation.
 The Captain Field was one of the first North Sea fields to employ horizontal drilling.